Hackingzone/airgeddon/README.md

 | rfkill | rfkill |
 Is highly recommended to have the internal tools installed.
 They improve functionality and performance.
 For example, xdpyinfo allow the script to detect the desktop resolution in order to print windows in a better way (size and position).

-Of course, the script also uses many standard basic commands that are understood to come with any Linux distro, so they are not checked (cp, rm, grep, pgrep, egrep, md5sum, uname, echo, hash, cat, sleep, etc...).
+Of course, the script also uses many standard basic commands that are understood to come with any Linux distro, so they are not checked (cp, rm, grep, pgrep, egrep, md5sum, uname, echo, hash, cat, sed, etc.).

 #Known incompatibilities
 Impossible compatibility for Mac OSX at the moment.
 Some reasons:<br/>